Destination Azure Databricks #

 .
 For more information, see Databricks Unity Catalog Support.Parameters related to stage configuration #

-It is mandatory to use an external stage to hold the data files and load them on the target database from there.
+You must use an external stage to hold the data files and load that data on the target database from there.
 The

 stage

-section allows specifying the details Replicant needs to connect to and use a given stage.type
+section contains the details Replicant needs to connect to and use a specific stage.type

-: The directory created under ADLS container.
-This directory is used to stage bulk-load files.conn-url
+: The directory under ADLS container.
+Replicant uses this directory to stage bulk-load files.conn-url

 [v21.06.14.1]: The name of the ADLS container.account-name